Comments Off on Spring to Fall Vegetable Rotation Planting for Non-stop Garden Produce

 Striped Cucumber Beetle

-The symptoms of bacterial wilt spread by striped cucumber beetles.
+The symptoms of bacterial wilt, which is spread by the striped cucumber beetles.

 These pests may have two to three cycles in a season and are next to impossible to control, even with harsh chemical insecticides.
 Floating row cloth cover can keep them at bay, but it is a hassle and does not allow pollinators to reach the plants.
 For me, the best course of action is to choose bacterial-wilt-resistant cucumber varieties.
-Cornell University Extension offers a great list of resistant cucumber varieties to choose from.
-Of these, I have grown the short-vined slicer ‘Salad Bush‘, which is great for container growing.
-Two more reliable varieties are ‘Marketmore 80‘ and ‘Dasher II‘.
+Cornell University Extension offers a great list of resistant cucumber varieties from which to choose.
+Of these, I have grown the short-vined slicer ‘Salad Bush,’ which is great for container growing.
+Two more reliable varieties are ‘Marketmore 80‘ and ‘Dasher II.’